peteroupc/peteroupc.github.io/random.md

 If a cryptographic RNG implementation uses a PRNG, the following requirements apply.

-1. The PRNG's _state length_ is at least 128 bits and SHOULD be at least 256 bits.
+1. The PRNG admits any 128-bit or longer seed, and SHOULD admit any 256-bit or longer seed.

-2. The _security strength_ used by the RNG is at least 128 bits and is not more than the PRNG's _state length_.
+2. The _security strength_ used by the RNG is at least 128 bits and is not more than the maximum size of seeds the PRNG admits.

 3. While or after the PRNG is created, and before it generates a random number, it is initialized ("seeded") with a seed that&mdash;
-    - has as many bits as the PRNG's _state length_,
     - consists of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to guess as ideal random data with as many bits as the _security strength_, and
     - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to guess<sup>[**(44)**](#Note44)</sup>.